No doubt you’re a fascinating person, you’re an entrepreneur after all ;)

-Remember, the purpose behind your About page is to sell you or your company to your customers.
-Make it as much about them and their needs as possible.
-Show them you understand the problems they’re facing, and that you have the answers they need.
-Every word you write should have a clear purpose behind it - otherwise, it’s just fluff.
+Remember, the purpose behind your "About" page is to sell you or your company to your customers.
+It should be as much about them and their needs as possible.
+People buy products and services from individuals and companies they can connect with.
+Your customers need to know that you understand the problems they’re facing, and that you're here to help them.

 Need help telling your story?
 Get a free quote.